Polk Bros. Foundation Grantmaking Guidelines

 - Tax-generating entities (including municipalities, school districts or individual schools) for services within their normal responsibilities

 An organization that is new to Polk Bros.
-Foundation or has not received a grant from the Foundation in the last five years should first complete our eligibility checklist and, if eligible, register for access to our online Grants Portal.
+Foundation or has not already received login credentials for our online Grants Portal should first complete our eligibility checklist and, if eligible, register for access to our online Grants Portal.